Go Programming Notes

 )

-• Tagging is generally used to capture a point in history that is used for a marked version release (ex. v1.0.1).
+.- Tagging is generally used to capture a point in history that is used for a marked version release (ex. v1.0.1).
 A tag is like an immutable branch that doesn’t change and will have not further history of commits.

-• You can change the version of a package by running: go get github.com/shopspring/[email protected].
-This will change the dependency in go.mod.
+- You can change the version of a package by running:

-• Dependencies labeled as // indirect in your go.mod file can be caused by dependencies on older modules that don’t have go.mod files themselves or their go.mod files have and error and is missing some of its dependencies.
+.
+This will change the dependency in go.mod. - Dependencies labeled as // indirect in your go.mod file can be caused by dependencies on older modules that don’t have go.mod files themselves or their go.mod files have and error and is missing some of its dependencies.

-• Another cause of an indirect declaration is if a direct dependency properly specifies an indirect dependency, but it specifies an older version than what’s installed in your project.
-This happens when you explicitly update an indirect dependency with go get or downgrade a dependency’s version.
+- Another cause of an indirect declaration is if a direct dependency properly specifies an indirect dependency, but it specifies an older version than what’s installed in your project.
+This happens when you explicitly update an indirect dependency with

 Minimum Version Selection

-• You will always get the lowest version of a dependency that is declared to work in all of the go.mod files across all of your dependencies.
+- You will always get the lowest version of a dependency that is declared to work in all of the go.mod files across all of your dependencies.

-• If the go.mod files of modules A, B, and C require a module D of versions v1.1.0, v1.2.0, and v1.2.3, Go will import module D only once and will choose v1.2.3 as that is the most recent specified version.
+- If the go.mod files of modules A, B, and C require a module D of versions v1.1.0, v1.2.0, and v1.2.3, Go will import module D only once and will choose v1.2.3 as that is the most recent specified version.

-• This works because Go uses semantic versioning (SemVer) which states that only updates to a major version can break backward compatibility. v1 modules should be compatible whereas v2 modules may not be.
+- This works because Go uses semantic versioning (SemVer) which states that only updates to a major version can break backward compatibility. v1 modules should be compatible whereas v2 modules may not be.

 Updating to Incompatible Versions

-• Your go.mod file will have new and old versions if different parts of your program require both modules.
+. - Your go.mod file will have new and old versions if different parts of your program require both modules.

-• To remove unused versions, run go mod tidy.
+- To remove unused versions, run

 Vendoring

-• To ensure that a module always builds with identical dependencies, you can keep copies of your dependencies using vendoring.
+- To ensure that a module always builds with identical dependencies, you can keep copies of your dependencies using vendoring.

-• Enable vendoring by running go mod vendor which creates a directory called vendor at the top level of your modules containing all of your module’s dependencies.
+which creates a directory called vendor at the top level of your modules containing all of your module’s dependencies. - If new dependencies are added to go.mod or versions are updated with

-• This practice is falling out of favor since it dramatically increases your project size and proxy servers now exist to cache your dependencies.
+to update the vendor directory or you will get an error message on build. - This practice is falling out of favor since it dramatically increases your project size and proxy servers now exist to cache your dependencies.

 Concurrency in Go

-• Concurrency is not parallelism.
+- Concurrency is not parallelism.
 Whether or not concurrent code runs in parallel depends on the hardware and if the algorithm allows it.

-• Use concurrency when you want to combine data from multiple operations that can operate independently.
+- Use concurrency when you want to combine data from multiple operations that can operate independently.

 Goroutines

-• A process is an instance of a program that’s being run by a computer’s operating system.
+- A process is an instance of a program that’s being run by a computer’s operating system.
 The OS associates resources, such as memory, with the process and makes sure that other processes can’t access them.

-• A process is composed of one or more threads.
+- A process is composed of one or more threads.
 A thread is a unit of execution that is given some time to execute by the OS scheduler.
 Threads within a process share acess to resources.

-• Goroutines are lightweight processes managed by the Go runtime.
+- Goroutines are lightweight processes managed by the Go runtime.

-• Go has its own runtime scheduler to assign goroutines to OS threads.
+- Go has its own runtime scheduler to assign goroutines to OS threads.
 There are benefits to Go having its own scheduler:

-• Goroutine creation is faster than thread creation since you aren’t creating an OS-level resource.
+- Goroutine creation is faster than thread creation since you aren’t creating an OS-level resource.

-• Goroutine initial stack sizes are smaller than thread stack sizes and can grow as needed making goroutines more efficient.
+- Goroutine initial stack sizes are smaller than thread stack sizes and can grow as needed making goroutines more efficient.

-• Switching between goroutines is faster than switching between threads because it happens entirely within the process instead of using OS calls that are relatively slower.
+- Switching between goroutines is faster than switching between threads because it happens entirely within the process instead of using OS calls that are relatively slower.

-• The scheduler can optimize its decisions since it’s part of the Go process.
+- The scheduler can optimize its decisions since it’s part of the Go process.

-• You can launch thousand of goroutines simultaneously while launching thousands of threads will slow the program.
+- You can launch thousand of goroutines simultaneously while launching thousands of threads will slow the program.

 Channels

-• Goroutines communicate using channels: ch := make(chan int).
+- Goroutines communicate using channels:

-• When you pass a channel to a function, you are passing a pointer to the channel.
+. - When you pass a channel to a function, you are passing a pointer to the channel.

-• The zero value for a channel is nil.
+- The zero value for a channel is nil.

 Reading, Writing, and Buffering